 Determining Fault in Concord Rear-End Car Accidents

 In many rear-end accidents, liability is clear-cut.
 The at-fault driver is typically the driver who hit the car in front of them.
 However, there are exceptions to this rule.

-- The Other Driver – If the rear-ended driver made a sudden stop or was breaking the law, they may be considered at fault for the accident.
+- The Other Driver – If the rear-ended driver made a sudden stop or was weaving in and out of traffic and cut the other driver off, they may be considered at fault for the accident.

 What Evidence Do I Need to Prove Fault in Rear-End Collision Cases?